Kale Caesar Quinoa Bowl

 • 3 tbsp Parmesan cheese

-How to meal prep Caesar Quinoa Bowls?
+How to Make a Kale Caesar Quinoa Bowl

 To meal prep this recipe, pack the kale, quinoa, olives, Parmesan cheese, and pine nuts together.
 Make the dressing separately and store it on the side.
 Add right before serving.